Moreland remembers WWI

 - The Brunswick and Coburg Leader (1914 - 1918) has been digitised and is available to search on Trove.

 - A biography of William Symons VC, winner of the Victoria Cross is on the Australian Dictionary of Biography.
 His profile is also listed on the Australian War Memorial.
-You can also read a family story about him on Wikinorthia.

 - You can search the service records of local soldiers on Discovering Anzacs.
 You can also add family stories and information.